zzjc1234/Pre/Complete pre script.md

 ## Conclusion

-In conclusion, Dead Poet Society is a film that stands the test of time due to its excellent themes and soundtrack.
+In conclusion, Dead Poets Society is a film that stands the test of time due to its excellent themes and soundtrack.
 The film explores themes of individualism, self-discovery, and the importance of education, which are just as relevant today as they were when the film was released in 1989.
 It is clear that the filmmakers ensure that every aspect of the film was crafted with care and attention to detail.
-Dead Poet Society is a movie that inspires and challenges us, encouraging us to think critically about our own lives and the world around us.
+Dead Poets Society is a movie that inspires and challenges us, encouraging us to think critically about our own lives and the world around us.
 It is a must-watch for anyone who appreciates a well-crafted story that speaks to the human experience.